cognitone/sprike/README.md

 ## Virtual Analog Synthesizer

 Sprike is an extended version of Tunefish4, originally created by [Brain Control](http://tunefish-synth.com) ([https://github.com/paynebc/tunefish](https://github.com/paynebc/tunefish)), with modifications and enhancements added by Cognitone.
-While the actual sound synthesis was not changed (in fact, you can import your existing Tunefish4 presets), Sprike features a completely re-organized preset storage and a more complete MIDI implementation, in order to best integrate with MIDI software and operating system conventions.
+While the actual sound synthesis was not changed (in fact, you can import your existing Tunefish4 presets), Sprike features a differently organized preset storage, 4 additional MOD sources, an on-screen keyboard, a level meter, tempo-controlled delay units, and a more complete MIDI implementation with bank plus program selection, in order to integrate more transparently with MIDI-controlled environments and conventions.

 We chose a new name and ID for Sprike, so it can coexist with Tunefish installations out there (versions 4, 3 and 2).
 In addition, we changed the look and feel, so users won't confuse it with Tunefish4.